m040601/my-awesome-stars/README.md

 - [mtscripts](https://github.com/translate/mtscripts) - Scripts for converting data into a  Moses corpus and for building a Moses model from the corpus
 - [amagama](https://github.com/translate/amagama) - Web service for implementing a large-scale translation memory
 - [formd](https://github.com/drbunsen/formd) - A Markdown formatting tool
-- [weblate](https://github.com/WeblateOrg/weblate) - Web based translation tool with tight version control integration.
+- [weblate](https://github.com/WeblateOrg/weblate) - Web based localization tool with tight version control integration.
 - [hestia](https://github.com/baskerville/hestia) - A CLI Interface to the mldonkey Daemon
 - [DefVectors](https://github.com/jgc128/DefVectors) - A tool for semantic relation extraction.
 The program finds pairs of semantically related words based on the text definitions coming from the Wikipedia articles (other texts may be also used).
 The extraction method implemented in this system is based on three similarity measures (cosine, gloss overlap, and Karaulov's measure) between texts and two nearest-neighbor algorithms (KNN and Mutual KNN).
 The tool is a cross-platform console application.
 - [pandoc-wrappers](https://github.com/reagle/pandoc-wrappers) - Various python wrappers I use to build documents using markdown and pandoc.